 These words by the renowned architect and 2018 Pritzker awardee Balkrisha V. Doshi in hand-in-hand with creating moods and sustainable way forward. feelings.
-It is the action of creating homes and the Marinaressa Gardens reflecting on ically innovative construction techniques today's context.
+It is the action of creating homes venues of Palazzo Bembo, Palazzo Mora, on the other, to introduce new technologand the Marinaressa Gardens reflecting on ically innovative construction techniques today's context.
 From a focus on the natural and materials that can sustain the cities of environment and urban landscape to the unfolding conversations on innovation, the different expressions of climate emergency. environment and the society.
 Each project They look at testimonies on migration and presented at Time Space Existence carries a climate displacement, and investigate ways unique weight and takes part in the conversation by sharing ideas and best practices.

 In 2023, the extensive biennial architecture stands on the notion that our home, our have inspired the 6th edition of Time Space surroundings, and our planet are under pres-Existence.
-The creation of architecture goes sure, urging us to work together to explore a venues of Palazzo Bembo, Palazzo Mora, on the other, to introduce new technologtomorrow.
+The creation of architecture goes sure, urging us to work together to explore a tomorrow.
 Presentations pay attention to the to ameliorate the impacts of the current cost of living crisis and address the need for social and spatial justice.
 Other projects examine the tensions between the built urban environment and the nature surrounding it, identifying opportunities for coexistence and establishing a dialogue with local culture.

-Over 200 projects and initiatives have and building on relationships with and for found their way to Venice in the historical new scenarios for our cities from an artistic stance.
-Practitioners not only introduce practical sustainable solutions in architecture. urban planning and design, but also plant the seeds for further thoughts and concepts.
+Over 200 projects and initiatives have and building on relationships with and for found their way to Venice in the historical